If you have specific questions that are not answered below, please email them to firstname.lastname@example.org.

-Who is eligible to serve as a Principal Investigator on a Pitt Seed Project?
+Who is eligible to serve as a Principal Investigator on a project?

-All Pitt faculty and staff members are eligible to serve as a Principal Investigator on a Pitt Seed Project.
-All Pitt students, postdoctoral associates, scholars, and fellows are eligible to serve as a Pitt Seed Project team members.
+Any Pitt faculty or staff member is eligible to serve as a Principal Investigator on a Pitt Seed Project.
+All Pitt students, postdoctoral associates, scholars and fellows are eligible to serve as Pitt Seed Project team members.

-Can an individual serve as a Principal Investigator on more than one Pitt Seed Project?
+Can an individual serve as a Principal Investigator on more than one project?

-No. An individual can NOT serve as a Principal Investigator on more than Pitt Seed Project; however, an individual may serve as a team member on multiple applications.
+No. However, an individual may serve as a team member on multiple applications.

-Will the program offer information sessions for applicants prior to the full application deadline?
+Will the program offer information sessions for applicants prior to the deadline?